ION ABI changes

-Devices shipping kernel 4.14 and higher are affected by a major refactoring of the Ion kernel module, which many vendor graphics memory allocator (gralloc) hardware abstraction layer (HAL) implementations call to allocate shared memory buffers.
-This article provides guidance on migrating legacy vendor code over to the new version of Ion and discusses possible future application binary interface (ABI) breaks.
+Devices shipping kernel 4.14 and higher are affected by a major refactoring of the ION kernel module, which many vendor graphics memory allocator (gralloc) hardware abstraction layer (HAL) implementations call to allocate shared memory buffers.
+This page provides guidance on migrating legacy vendor code over to the new version of ION and discusses possible future application binary interface (ABI) breaks.

-Ion is part of the upstream kernel's work-in-progress staging tree.
-While in staging, Ion's userspace-to-kernel ABI may break between major kernel versions.
-While Ion ABI breaks don't directly affect either ordinary applications or already-launched devices, vendors migrating to new major kernel versions may encounter changes that affect vendor code calling into Ion.
-Additionally, future ABI breaks may occur as the Android systems team works with upstream to move Ion out of the staging tree.
+ION is part of the upstream kernel's work-in-progress staging tree.
+While in staging, ION's userspace-to-kernel ABI may break between major kernel versions.
+While ION ABI breaks don't directly affect either ordinary apps or already launched devices, vendors migrating to new major kernel versions may encounter changes that affect vendor code calling into ION.
+Additionally, future ABI breaks may occur as the Android systems team works with upstream to move ION out of the staging tree.

 Changes in android-4.14